SPBM Host-Based Rules: Storage I/O Control via Policy

 High I/O share allocation:

 For more controlled allocation you have the option of choosing “Custom” where you may tailor the IOPS settings.
-The default values for limit and reservation disable that setting unless changed.
+The default values for limit and reservation deactivate that setting unless changed.
 IOPS shares have a default of 1000.
 You may use a single or combination of these settings.
 For example, for test and dev where you want to limit the IOPS VMs are allowed to use.
 Conversely, for your critical machines, you want to ensure they receive a minimum amount of IOPS.
 The combinations are limitless.

 Custom Storage I/O control settings